thecompletenoob/my-notes/JNCIA-JUNOS (JN0-103)/Module_3/JWeb_Interface.md

 ## JWeb Login

-JWeb uses the same authentication methods as the CLI - same username and password.
+JWeb uses the same authentication methods as the CLI whether an external authentication such as Radius or configured usernames and passwords on the system.

 ### Enable JWeb